 7.7.2 Automatic deeming an institution not responsible

-There are some circumstances where the Scheme must deem a participating institution as not responsible, these circumstances are described below.
+There are some circumstances where the Scheme must deem a participating institution as not responsible for the abuse, these circumstances are described below.

 Court awarded damages

 When a participating institution has been ordered by a court to pay compensation or damages for the abuse it is not responsible under the Scheme.
 This means that a person will not receive redress from the participating institution in such circumstances.